JohnCarlosReed/perl-poetry/README.md

 But it's certainly ok to post a poem about Perl in plain text.
 ````

 I have a soft spot for movie quotes, song lyrics, and pop culture.

-Example:
+Such as,

 $bono = not $found =~ /what he is looking for/;